undergrad-partner-school

 Financial Aid

 Be it a grant, loan, scholarship, or work-study program, any type of financial help can be a great deal for most students.
-Check out some recent data to get informed about need-based and non-need-based monetary aid at Hood College.
+If you are interested in finding out more about need-based and non-need-based aid at Hood College, here are some recent data you should consider.

 Need-based

-There were 878 students who received need-based financial aid of any kind.
+878 students obtained some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at Hood College is available to international students.
-The total number of students (including freshmen) who were determined to have financial need came to be 882.
-The amount of federal need-based scholarships/grants awarded to the students at this institution reached $2,963,657, and state $2,367,591.
+The total number of students (including freshmen) who were determined to have financial need was found to be 882.
+The amount of federal need-based scholarships/grants awarded to the students at this institution stood at $2,963,657, and state $2,367,591.
 The students of Hood College received the -institutional need-based aid in the amount of $25,409,094, and external in the amount of $468,225.

 $32,026